Jin418code/Jin418code/README.md

 First step with Swift.
 But what'll be next step?
 Can't wait for the next step. <br/>
-I'll learn and conquer them all. let's start the party 🥳
+I'll learn and conquer them all.
+Let's start the party of studying 🥳

 Human can betray me.
-But effort and studying will not betray me.
+But effort and studying will not betray me. <br/>
+Never excuse.
+Never give up.
+Never doubt myself.